vsillah/JuliesFamily/replit.md

 # Julie's Family Learning Program Website (Powered by Kinflo)

 ## Overview
 Julie's Family Learning Program website is a non-profit, full-stack web application demonstrating educational programs, impact, testimonials, events, and facilitating donations and volunteering.
 It serves as a showcase for **Kinflo**, a relationship-first CRM for nonprofits, emphasizing persona-based personalization, lead management, and communication automation.
 The project has evolved into a multi-tenant SaaS platform for rapid deployment of customized demo sites, supporting custom domains, cross-organization consultant access, and a shared template library.
-The business vision is to provide a comprehensive, adaptable platform for nonprofits to manage their online presence and constituent relationships effectively.
+The business vision is to provide a comprehensive, adaptable platform for nonprofits to manage their online presence and constituent relationships effectively. **Personas provided in the provisioning wizard generate the persona × journey matrix structure and represent different pages on the organization's website.**

 ## User Preferences
 Preferred communication style: Simple, everyday language.